DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

 # Sync AppDB only once a day

 Domo doesn't currently allow you to specify sync intervals.
 Either AppDB doesn't sync or it syncs every 15 minutes.
-In order to conserve credits on syncs you can create a workflow to sync on your schedule instead.
+In order to conserve credits on syncs you can create a Workflow to sync on your schedule instead.

-This guide leverages workflows, please make sure you are familiar with [Workflows](https://domo-support.domo.com/s/article/000005108?language=en_US) and [Code Engine](https://domo-support.domo.com/s/article/000005173?language=en_US) first.
+This guide leverages Workflows, please make sure you are familiar with [Workflows](https://domo-support.domo.com/s/article/000005108?language=en_US) and [Code Engine](https://domo-support.domo.com/s/article/000005173?language=en_US) first.

 <!-- theme: info -->
 > #### Links to documentation